stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/SPI/SPI_FLASH/readme.txt

 @par Example Description

-This example provides a basic example of how to use the SPI firmware library and an associated driver "spi_flash.c" to communicate with an M25P64 SPI FLASH.
+This example shows how to use the SPI firmware library and an associated driver "spi_flash.c" to communicate with an M25P64 SPI FLASH.

 The first step consist in reading the SPI Flash ID.
 A comparison between the ID read from SPI flash and the expected one is done and LED1 is turned on in case